zshi719/2025-Data-24100/class_notes/13_autodocs.md

 ### Starting up a new project

-- Once the `requirements.txt` has been updated we can go into the container in interactive mode (using our `make interactive` command) and set up a new project by typing `mkdocs new my-project`. **Note: my-project is just a placeholder, you should not use it and instead choose a project name suitable for what you are working on, such as `api-docs`**.
+- Once the `pyproject.toml` has been updated and you've run `uv sync` to install the dependencies, we can go into the container in interactive mode (using our `make interactive` command) and set up a new project by typing `uv run mkdocs new my-project`. **Note: my-project is just a placeholder, you should not use it and instead choose a project name suitable for what you are working on, such as `api-docs`**.
 - Running this will create a set files and directories that will look (roughly) like the below text tree

 ```